Charly98cma/MyLaTeXTemplates/README.md

 ## TO-DO
-- Translate all to english
+- Translate everything to english
 - Create new small-template